Heracraft/wira/docs/components & file-structure.md

 + /supabase/migrations:
 	Migrations for postgres db hosted on supabase

++ /src/app/*/[some page]/actions.ts
+	Stores server actions for that specific page.
+Take `src/app/(headless)/auth/actions.ts`, it contains server actions for /auth such as `signUp()`.
+Writing backend logic as server actions saves us tremendous time that would have been spent creating individual api routes and making sure the URLs are called correctly.
+Additionally they are fully typesafe because as long as typescript is concerned, you're just calling a function.
+This allows us for seamless end to end type safety in our backend logic.
+Lastly, we can collocate them!!!!!.
+This adds up to the organizational benefits of server actions.
+Since all you need is a .ts|.js file with `"use server"`, you are free to organize them however you want.
+That's why each actions.ts is located under the page that calles the defined server actions.

 + /archive:
 	Implementations of features that are not used in the current version of the application but may be useful for future reference.
 This can include old routes, components, or logic that has been deprecated but not deleted.